 External communication aims to communicate with the outer world.
 Its focus is centered on spreading the news about the organization to the public.
 Most often the main goal of external communication is to increase the organization’s revenue.
 It aims to market the organization and its products to potential customers.

-External communication is an important way of marketing your products to potential customers.
+External communication is an important way of marketing your business and products to potential customers.
 Without proper external communication, the public won’t know the solutions your products offer.
 How can product X make their lives better?
 You need external communication to tell them.

 Modern technology has redefined external communication; today, the internet is one of the most valuable resources in attaining new customers.
 Websites and social media sites make it easy for a company to target and reach their desired demographic.